 The German Partner Tongue Program in the HS provides a sequence of courses that are offered on grade levels 7 – 12.
 The German Partner Tongue program leads to the German Abitur and / or the American High School Diploma.
 The level of expectation and standards of achievement in the Partner Tongue Program reflect the school’s goal of bilingualism.
-Four different levels of instruction – Beginners (D4), Intermediate I and II (D3), Advanced (D2) – are offered on each grade level, allowing English Mother Tongue speakers with limited or no knowledge of the German language to be admitted to the school at any grade level.
+Four different levels of instruction are offered on each grade level, allowing English Mother Tongue speakers with limited or no knowledge of the German language to be admitted to the school at any grade level:

 In order to facilitate proper placement, newly admitted students with English as their Mother Tongue will be tested to determine their level of language ability in German Partner Tongue.

-Intermediate and advanced courses in grades 11 – 12 are Advanced Placement level courses.
+D3a und D2 courses in grades 11 – 12 are Advanced Placement (AP) level courses.

 Students who wish to complete the German Abitur must be enrolled in the highest level course in German Partner Tongue (Advanced – D2) at the latest in the beginning of grade 11.
 In addition, they must pass the German MSA exam at the end of 10th grade and are required to complete proper course work in grades 11 – 12.